dobrite/ansible-vagrant/README.md

    require [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
  * that the [vagrant-python](https://github.com/todddeluca/python-vagrant) is installed and in your python path

-To install, couple the file "vagrant" to your ansible isntallation, under the "./library" directory.
+To install, copy (or symlink) the file "vagrant" to your ansible installation, under the "./library" directory.

-To run the tests from the repository, cd into "./test" and run
+To run the tests from the repository, cd into "./test" and run.
+NOTE: you'll probably want to disable host key checking and ssh-add vagrant's insecure private key

     ansible-playbook -v -i hosts vagrant-test.yaml